 Third, in the context of the sale of goods, the CCQ obliges manufacturers, distributors and suppliers to warrant the quality and ownership of the goods in the same manner as the seller.
 As a result, it is possible for the franchisor who, for instance, is also a manufacturer, to be held liable for defective goods sold by its franchisee.
 Such responsibility can arise either indirectly, by the franchisee holding the franchisor responsible in warranty after being sued by the consumer, or directly, by the consumer pursuing the franchisor even though there is no contractual relationship between them.
 The CCQ limits the franchisor’s ability to disclaim such warranties with respect to both the franchisee and the consumer, and the Consumer Protection Act (Québec) adds additional protections for the latter.

 The Charter of the French Language

 The Charter establishes French as the official language of Québec and governs the use of the French language in a broad range of activities.
-In particular, it sets forth the fundamental right of every person to have all firms doing business in Québec communicate with him or her in French.
+In particular, it sets forth the fundamental right of every person to have all firms doing business in Québec communicate with them in French.
 The Office québécois de la langue française (OQLF) is the provincial authority that oversees the use of French in commerce and business.
 The OQLF considers that a firm maintaining an address in Québec or conducting business in Québec by soliciting Québec residents is carrying on business in Québec and, therefore, is subject to the Charter.

-Firm Name in French
+Corporation name in French

-Common Business Applications in French
+Common business applications in French

 Every inscription on a product, its container or wrapping, or on a leaflet, brochure or card supplied with it, including the directions for use and warranty certificate, must be drafted in French.
 This requirement extends to labels containing, for example, washing instructions and sizes.
 The French text can be accompanied by text in another language, so long as the text in the other language is not more prominent than the French text.